top of page

 • Increased anxiety or irritability

-These feelings are natural responses to loss or stress, but if they persist or worsen, seeking support from mental health professionals can be beneficial.
+These feelings are natural responses to loss or stress.
+However, if they persist or worsen, seeking support from mental health professionals can be beneficial.
 Therapists often report an increase in clients struggling with these issues during the holiday season.

 Create a Supportive Environment